ChrisW-priv/PersonalVault/projects/Sales Partner Assistant.md

     - Learn how to setup servers
     - Research the current list of instructions for already built MCPs
     - Build MCP client
-- [ ] Make use of better chunking, use:
+- [ ] Make use of better chunking
-    - flashcards as a new QA standard
-    - keywords to identify new ways of the indexing target.

 ### Main idea

+I think it is best to first split the text in a top-down manner:

+1. Take the abstract + index + summary etc. to create first node
+2. Repeat the step 1 for all subsections recursively (include the parent, summaries) (lowest level is a heading + paragraph text)

+Each node should contain:

+- **Title** - Text that defines the node
+- **Text** - Actual text of the node
+- **Sumary** - What is this node about
+- **Definitions** - Pair of Term-Explanation
+- **Procedures** - List of steps to achieve some task
+- **Keywords** - Phrases that will help find this node
+- **Flashcards** - Question-Answer pairs
+- **Links** - What nodes are related to the note.
+    - Embedded files (images)
+    - Related Ideas ("See also" links)
+    - Mentioned files (hyperlinks that link to other files but are not related in a semantic sense)

 I need to do better chunking such that the split between the chapters is more clear.

 Then, I need to chunk the text in a RAPTOR way:

-1. Take the abstract + index + summary etc. to get the gist of what the book is about.
-Add the keywords that will define the book as a whole.
-2. For each chapter:
-    - Take the general gist + the intro to the chapter plus all sub-chapters (with content replaced with `...`), then make the note on what that chapter covers.
-    - If there are definitions: copy them
-    - Identify keywords and save them
-    - It would be nice if we could identify how the subchapter is related to the big picture...
-3. Repeat the step 2 for all chapters recursively (include the top-down summaries)

 At this step we have all of the main ideas covered (what the chapters are about).
 But we still desperately need the links between ideas in a book.
 Often, ideas